proversity-org/jupyter-server/README.md

-# Jupyter Notebook Docker deployment with Sifu wrapper
+# Jupyter Notebook Docker deployment with Sifu

 This system is a scalable deployment of Jupyter Notebook Docker Containers on AWS Elastic Beanstalk.